jdamata/terraform-provider-sonarqube/docs/resources/sonarqube_permissions.md

 - login_name - (Optional) The name of the user that should get the specified permissions.
 Changing this forces a new resource to be created.
 Cannot be used with `group_name`
 - group_name - (Optional) The name of the Group that should get the specified permissions.
 Changing this forces a new resource to be created.
 Cannot be used with `login_name`
 - project_key - (Optional) Specify if you want to apply project level permissions.
 Changing this forces a new resource to be created.
-Cannot be used with `template_id`
+Cannot be used with `template_id & template_name`
 - template_id - (Optional) Specify if you want to apply the permissions to a permission template.
 Changing this forces a new resource to be created.
-Cannot be used with `project_key`
+Cannot be used with `project_key & template_name`
+- template_name - (Optional) Specify if you want to apply the permissions to a permission template.
+Changing this forces a new resource to be created.
+Cannot be used with `project_key & template_id`
 - permissions - (Required) A list of permissions that should be applied.
 Changing this forces a new resource to be created.

 **Note:** To prevent unwanted diffs, you should sort the permissions alphabetically.